MicrosoftDocs/win32/desktop-src/direct3d9/vertex-fog.md

 ---
-Description: 'When the system performs vertex fogging, it applies fog calculations at each vertex in a polygon, and then interpolates the results across the face of the polygon during rasterization.' ms.assetid: '76989eb3-cd95-4dfc-ba0f-7563860b531c'
+Description: When the system performs vertex fogging, it applies fog calculations at each vertex in a polygon, and then interpolates the results across the face of the polygon during rasterization. ms.assetid: 76989eb3-cd95-4dfc-ba0f-7563860b531c
-title: 'Vertex Fog (Direct3D 9)'
+title: Vertex Fog (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Vertex Fog (Direct3D 9)